dojo/docs/loader/amd.rst

   * :ref:`dojo/has <dojo/has>`: allows has.js expressions to be used to conditionally load modules.

-  * :ref:`dojo/load <dojo/load>`: a convenience plugin for loading dependencies computed at runtime.

   * :ref:`dojo/require <dojo/require>`: downloads a legacy module without loading it.
 This allows the legacy code path to be guaranteed.

-  * :ref:`dojo/loadInit <dojo/loadInit>`: causes dojo.loadInit callbacks then other legacy API functions to be executed--in particular
-    dojo.require[After]If--that are associated with a module
+  * `dojo/loadInit`: causes dojo.loadInit callbacks then other legacy API functions to be executed--in particular dojo.require[After]If--that are associated with a module